 where the dim-5 Majorana neutrino dipole moment operator vanishes for identical flavors.

 { $\scriptscriptstyle\blacksquare$ \bf\boldmath Matching from dim-7 operators in SMEFT to dim-6 operators in LEFT} \begin{itemize} \item Operators with $(\Delta L,\Delta B)=(2,0)$:

-where $V_{pr}$ is the CKM matrix coming from SM charged current weak interactions.
-These matching results can contribute to nuclear neutrinoless double $\beta$ decays and LNV meson decays via long distance mechanism~\cite{Liao:2019tep,Cirigliano:2017djv, Liao:2019gex,Liao:2020roy}.
+where $V_{pr}$ is the CKM matrix coming from the SM charged current weak interactions.
+These matching results can contribute to nuclear neutrinoless double $\beta$ decays and LNV meson decays via the long distance mechanism~\cite{Liao:2019tep,Cirigliano:2017djv, Liao:2019gex,Liao:2020roy}.

 \item Operators with $(\Delta L,\Delta B)=(-1,1)$:

 \end{itemize} These operators can induce usual nucleon decays such as $p\to\nu\pi^+$~\cite{Liao:2016hru} and $n\to e\pi^+$ that change baryon and lepton numbers by one unit while keeping their sum conserved.